kalai-transpiler/kalai/docs/Design.md

     * provide a function (a Meander rewrite rule) that converts s-expressions

 We are mapping target language s-expressions (usually Interop or Clojure core functions) to target language syntax s-expressions

+Imports:
+* User code calling other parts of the same user code
+* User code relying on collection types that Kalai supports for the user (list,set,vector,mutable/persistent)
+* Certain languages might need imports for things like stringbuffer in python
+* User wanting to bring their own Kalai dependencies (from a jar file (not a directory))
+* User wanting to bring their own language specific dependencies
+* Topological sort to choose what to compile first (probably don't need this because files can be compile individually)

+* What if you want to produce a cross cloud library in multiple different languages.